-To open the command prompt, go to Run > CMD.
+To open the command prompt, go to Run type CMD, press enter

-Next, enter DISKPART > list disk open the DISKPART tool.
+Next, enter DISKPART next list disk open the DISKPART tool.

-Look for the number assigned to your USB key from the list that appears, then enter select disk [number of USB key] > clean.
+Look for the number assigned to your USB key from the list that appears, then enter select disk [number of USB key] click on clean.

 This will delete this partition.
-To create a new one, enter create partition primary > active.
+To create a new one, enter create partition primary go to active.

 This will make your partition active (bootable).
-Continue the process by entering format fs=fat32 quick > assign.
+Continue the process by entering format fs=fat32 quick then assign.

 To exit DISKPART and, then, the command prompt, enter exit twice in the field.